 Strict Authorization Checks

-Thirdly, the importance of input validation and sanitization cannot be overstated.
-Malicious users often craft inputs designed to exploit vulnerabilities in API authorization logic.
-The risk of injection attacks is heavily reduced by ensuring that object identifiers adhere to expected formats and sanitizing inputs to reject or escape special characters.
+Attackers craft inputs designed to exploit vulnerabilities in API authorization logic.
+Ensure object identifiers adhere to expected formats and then sanitize inputs to reject or escape special characters.
+This reduces the risk of injection attacks and manipulation attempts.

 Principle of Least Privilege

-As with any system with sensitive data, the principle of least privilege offers another layer of defense.
-This principle helps to limit user and system component permissions to the bare minimum necessary for their roles or tasks.
-This approach minimizes the potential impact of a BOLA breach, as compromised accounts are restricted in their actions.
+Limit user and system component permissions to the bare minimum necessary for their roles or tasks.
+This minimizes the potential impact of a BOLA breach and limits the blast radius.
+Even if something does slip through, the compromised accounts are restricted in what they can do.

 How StackHawk Can Help Detect and Prevent BOLA